Sweet and Savoury Pursuits

 • Spread walnuts onto the baking sheet in one even single layer.

-• Bake in oven for 10 min, then stir and bake for approximately 10 minutes more until walnuts are golden brown.
-Remove from the oven and let cool completely on sheet.
+• Bake in oven for 10 minutes, then stir and bake for approximately 10 minutes more or until walnuts are golden brown.
+Remove from the oven and let cool completely on baking sheet.

 • Serve or store in an airtight container.